 3.2 Review of Available Datasets

 As part of the effort to build a workflow for evaluating name collision risk, the DG explored what DNS data is available for review.
 In addition to the DITL data and information from two recursive resolvers discussed in the perspective study, two additional areas were explored as possible sources for developing the necessary CDMs to evaluate name collision risk: Identifier Technology Health Indicators (ITHI) metrics and L-root DNS Magnitude data.

+Quality and availability of DITL data has been reduced (less contributing sources and anonymization)

+Recursive resolver data is not openly available, although future availability to ICANN for name collision analysis could be explored

+Then note the additional datasets that have been identified for consideration - need to note the NXDOMAIN data as responsive to SubPro rec (static do not apply list)

+At least a future pointer to the fact that PCA provides some alternate for the declining DITL data

 On 4 August 2021, Alain Durand from the Office of the Chief Technology Officer at ICANN and Christian Huitema from Private Octopus presented the ITHI project (started in 2017) monitoring the health of the registered identifiers ecosystem, through a set of ITHI metrics.
 There are eight detailed metrics for which data can be seen on the site dedicated to the ITHI project.